 An unknown killer, clad in World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35 year-old double murder by focusing on a group of college kids holding an annual Spring Dance.

-Five campers arrive in the mountains to examine some property they have bought, but are warned by the forest ranger Roy McLean that a huge machete-wielding maniac has been terrorising the area....
+Five campers arrive in the mountains to examine some property they have bought, but are warned by Forest Ranger Roy McLean that a huge machete-wielding maniac has been terrorising the area....
 See full summary »

 The ex-boyfriend of a check-out girl at a supermarket returns at closing time to make trouble.
 They quarrel and the boyfriend is ejected from the store.
-After they lock the building up to take inventory, the employees start dying off, and the survivors must eventually find a way to escape with their lives.
-Written by
+After they lock the building up to take inventory, the employees start dying off, and the survivors must eventually find a way to escape with their lives!Written by

 Ed Sutton <firstname.lastname@example.org>

 23 of 37 people found this review helpful.

 Was this review helpful to you?